paul-ollis/vim-vpe/docs/api/api.vpe.rst

             The number of times the wrapped function or method has been invoked.

+        .. py:attribute:: meta

+            Arbitrary meta-data to be stored in the Callback's `meta` attribute.

+        .. py:attribute:: once

+            If True then the callback will only ever be invoked once.

+        .. py:attribute:: pass_bytes

+            If true then vim byte-strings will not be decoded to Python strings.

+        .. py:attribute:: py_args

+            Addition positional arguments to be passed to *func*.

+        .. py:attribute:: py_kwargs

+            Additional keyword arguments to be passed to *func*.

         .. py:attribute:: uid

             The unique ID for this wrapping.
 It is the string form of an integer.

+        .. py:attribute:: vim_exprs

+            Expressions used as positional arguments for the VPE_Call helper function.

     **Methods**

         .. py:method:: as_call()

-            Format a command of the form 'call VPE_xxx(...)'
+            Format a command of the form 'call VPE_Call("42", ...)'.

             The result can be used as a colon prompt command.

         .. py:method:: as_invocation()

-            Format a command of the form 'VPE_xxx(...)'
+            Format an expression of the form 'VPE_Call("42", ...)'.

             The result is a valid Vim script expression.

         .. py:method:: as_vim_function()

-            Create a vim.Function that will route to this callback.
+            Create a ``vim.Function`` that will route to this callback.

         .. py:method:: format_call_fail_message()